Stift007/CadeBot/README.md

 ## Cade Information

-Cade is a discord music bot.
-Thats it.
-Nothing special.
+Cade is a discord music bot with crystal-clear Audio, that's free, 24/7!
 ## Commands

 The commands are simple.
-We legit use / commands as discord are going to remove prefix commands.
-See, we are keeping up. :)
+We have, from the start, decided to use Slash Commands, because we didn't want to apply message intents (See, we're keeping up with progress!)

 ```
 /play